Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/puppet-warp/boneconstraints.md

 ![Puppet Warp - Kinematic Rope Bones](/img/puppet-warp/puppet_warp_rope_bone_kinematics.jpg)

 **For a basic setup:** Select the **"Rope with 4 elements"** option from the list offered in the **Simple** tab.
 Make sure your rope consists of exactly 4 bones plus your endpoint, as the rope physics will be applied to the previous 4 bones.
 There is nothing further you need to do, the physics animation will now already work.
-The rope will seamlessly integrate into the surrounding animation though this approach only works if the endpoint is fixed and controlled by your animation.
+The rope will seamlessly integrate into the surrounding animation.
+This simple setup works if the endpoint is fixed and controlled by your animation.

+If you are creating a rope that is attached on two ends, consider adding a [**Blend Rule**](/en/scene/effects/effect/blendrules.html) to the last rope bone to attach it to another bone.
+If you do not use a blend rule in this type of setup, you need to manually animate the endpoint position of your rope.
+After creating the blend rule, do not forget to raise it to a value of `1.0` in your animation as explained in the **Blend Rule** tutorial.

-**For a more customized setup:** Since we want a loose endpoint, we switch over to the **Advanced** tab.
+**For a more customized setup:** Since we want a loose endpoint for our example, we switch over to the **Advanced** tab.
 Set the **Simulation mode** to **Kinematic Chain**.
 You can also define the number of rope elements.
 By default, just like in the previous basic setup, this is set to 4 bones.
 However, if your rope is significantly longer or shorter, you can tweak this number to fit the number of bones that you assigned to the rope.
 Next, make sure the the **Behavior** option is set to **Rope simulation**.

 By default, the rope endpoint itself is fixed, meaning it will not move as part of the physics simulation.
 In our the example, we want to make the rope endpoint a loose object that is dangling off of a rope.
 To do this, we disable the **"Stretch enabled"** option and instead enable the **Free endpoint** option.

 Here is an overview of all options you can choose to tweak to fit your setup:

-* **Gravity enabled:** Enables a downwards drag on your rope element.
+* **Gravity enabled:** Enables a downwards force on your rope element.
 Can be configured in the overall wallpaper settings.
 * **Stretch enabled:** Allows for the rope to act like a rubber band when moved away from the endpoint.
 Can only be used when **Free endpoint** is set to **disabled**.
 * **Free endpoint:** When enabled, the last rope element is dangling around freely instead of being fixed as part of your animation.
 * **Mass:** The mass of the endpoint, higher mass causes slower acceleration.